 The recent news of a $50 million gift to the University of St. Thomas’s new scholarship endowment initiative has a lot of executive directors thinking, “Is now the time to fund an endowment?”
 A healthy endowment is a boon to any size nonprofit and can ease the funding pressure of staff salaries, facilities or programs.
-Many development best practices that apply to any type of campaign also apply to an endowment campaign, but there are a few unique considerations to keep in mind:
+Many development best practices that apply to any type of campaign also apply to an endowment campaign.
+But, when wondering “how to grow an endowment fund,” there are a few unique considerations to keep in mind:

 - Develop a strong strategic vision: A well-funded endowment can serve a particular need forever, but, before asking donors to give, make sure you have a clear vision for the next year, decade and generation of your organization.
 Not every detail must be fleshed out, but a dynamic vision and compelling narrative can inspire action, even if the impact isn’t immediately felt.

 - Speak to the investment-minded: Many donors want to see their gift have an immediate effect, but other donors are interested in a strong return on investment year after year.
 Gather a list of “investment-minded” supporters from your staff and volunteers, and ask them directly to contribute to your endowment.
 Be prepared to provide forecasts and cash flow projections so your donors know this endowment is a smart investment.